“I’m Obsessed With The Debt I Bring to This Relationship”

 I’m not going to give you financial advice because I’m far from a financial advisor, but I would advise you to speak with a debt counselor if you haven’t already.
 I’d be curious to know what such a person would say about buying a home in your early- to mid-20s without the ability to build up any emergency savings, let alone retirement savings, while working two jobs and living paycheck to paycheck.
 Since I’m not a financial advisor, I’ll stick with relationship advice and tell you this: You have more value than your monetary worth.
 You have more value than your debt and your equity, and you are not what your possessions represent.
 A person who falls in love with you sees you, loves you, wants you in his life and his future — not what you can or can’t financially contribute, not what titles or deeds you have to your name.
 Your boyfriend wants you.
 You — your smile, your laugh, your companionship and ideas and dreams, the way you care for him, the care you take in being a decent and loving person — all of this and all that you are means so much more to him than whatever his money can buy.

 The best way you can get over measuring your self worth by your financial net worth is by shifting your focus and your energy.
 Instead of focusing so much on building equity, you could focus on building a community.
 Volunteer when and where you have time.
 Do kind things for others.
 Be generous.
 Share yourself — your time, your energy, your love.
 And when you do that, you will begin to appreciate how much that is worth.
-And if you don’t, then, again, I’d recommend therapy to address WHY you place such a strong emphasis on your monetary net worth instead of all the other aspects of yourself that are more valuable to the people whose paths you cross, including your boyfriend who is trying his best to assure you how much he values YOU.
+And if you don’t, then, I’d recommend therapy if it’s accessible to you to address WHY you place such a strong emphasis on your monetary net worth instead of all the other aspects of yourself that are more valuable to the people whose paths you cross, including your boyfriend who is trying his best to assure you how much he values YOU.

 If you have a relationship/dating question I can help answer, you can send me your letters at [email protected].

-28 Comments
+18 Comments

 1. I’m on the other side of this, I make much more money than my boyfriend does, and have less responsibilities than him.
 He has to help his mother, grandmother and sister out and so contributes less to our relationship.
 Most of the time we go out to dinner I am the one who pays, also our trips are almost entirely paid by me, and I feel very guilty when I let him pay.
 But I stress so much over money because I want to own a house and with the spending I do now I can’t yet.
 And I know he won’t be able to buy one with me.
 I have to buckle up and that would mean that I would have to help him less.
 I hope this situation changes soon, because he is applying for a new and better paid job.